Congress wins 4 Punjab municipal corporations, leading in others | Politics

 The counting of votes started at 9 am for elections to 2,302 wards of eight municipal corporations and 109 municipal councils in the state.

-The Congress has won the municipal corporations of Bathinda, Moga, Hoshiarpur and Pathankot, officials said.
-It is leading in Batala, Kapurthala and Abohar.
+The Congress has won the municipal corporations of Bathinda, Kapurthala, Hoshiarpur and Pathankot, officials said.
+It is leading in Batala, Moga and Abohar.

 The State Election Commission had ordered on Tuesday repolling at two polling booths of the Mohali Municipal Corporation.
 Therefore, the counting for the entire civic body will take place on Thursday.